-- 1. Bikes must be parked in the bike racks in the north and east side of the North gym. - 2.
+- 1. Bikes must be parked in the bike racks on the north side of the building. - 2.
 No bikes, scooters, skateboards, or skates can be ridden on school property. - 3.
 The school will not be responsible for damage to or theft of any of these objects. - 4.
 Scooters, skates, and skateboards must be kept in lockers if there is room.
 If there is no room in the lockers, students may be asked to leave them outside with the bicycles.